 In This Story

-Get to know the stars of Carmen in the Virginia Opera's production (November 16–17 at the Center for the Arts): mezzo-soprano Lisa Marie Rogali as Carmen and tenor Zach Borichevsky as Don José.
+Get to know the stars of Carmen in the Virginia Opera's production (November 16–17 at the Center for the Arts).
+Mezzo-soprano Lisa Marie Rogali (Carmen) has been praised by Opera News for her début performance with Minnesota Opera as “a tour de force of diction, precision and pizzazz.”
+Tenor Zach Borichevsky (Don José) has been lauded in OperaWire as a “masterful tenor" who “delighted and captivated the audience.”

 LISA MARIE ROGALI, MEZZO-SOPRANO